Do you find yourself exhausted at the end of the day–not just physically, but mentally, too?

 Sometimes, too, we feel chronically tired because we don’t take care of our bodies, or we don’t get enough sleep.
 You feel like you spend your life dragging.
 Combine that with putting out “little emergencies”, and you have a recipe for true exhaustion at night!

 So that’s the goal for today’s post–how to get more physical energy, but also how to reduce those stressful “tiny emergencies” that leave us feeling worn out!
-The best strategy to make this post work for you is to pick 2 or maybe 3 tasks that you’re changes that you’re going to implement–the 2 or 3 that would make the most difference NOW.
+The best strategy to make this post work for you is to pick 2 or maybe 3 changes that you’re going to implement–the 2 or 3 that would make the most difference NOW.
 Don’t try to change everything; pick a few and make real changes instead.

 And thank you to my Facebook readers who answered my question about how to defeat exhaustion!
 Lots of other great thoughts there–and I’ve included some of their answers here, too.